Clemapfel/mousetrap/docs/04_widgets.md

 };

 /// main.cpp
-auto instance = CompoundWidget(0);
+auto instance = LabeledChild(0);
 window.set_child(instance);
 ```

 \image html compound_widget.png

-In this example, `CompoundWidget` is fairly simple.
-In practice, applications can have dozens if not hundreds of different compound widget, all made up of an even larger number of native widgets.
-Mousetrap has no issues having thousands of widgets in memory and on screen at the same time.
+In this example, `LabeledChild` is fairly simple.
+In practice, applications can have dozens if not hundreds of different compound widget, all made up of an even larger number of native widgets, which mousetrap will handle just fine.

 Indeed, an entire application will usually be one, giant compound widget, with a `Window` as the top-level widget.

-In any case, `operator NativeWidget() const` is the glue that binds our custom objects to the pre-built way mousetrap allows widgets to be used.
+In any case, inherting from `CompuondWidget` and implementing `Widget& as_widget()` is the glue that binds our custom objects to the pre-built way mousetrap allows widgets to be used.
 Once it is implemented (by simply returning the top-level widget), everything works as expected.